-To prevent condensation from forming when the appliance is in microwave only mode, the appliance will automatically switch on an additional heating element when it is set to 600 W or "Max.".
-The cooking compartment and the accessories will become hot.
+To prevent condensation forming when the appliance is in microwave-only mode, the appliance will automatically switch on the top heating element when it is set to 600 W or "Max.".
 The cooking result is not affected by this.

 Note: You can switch this function off in the basic settings. $\rightarrow$ "Basic settings" on page 17